 Moderate nonspecific changes in the ventricular myocardium are the safest type

-Usually these conditions do not pose any particular danger to life and health, they can be completely reversible.
-Often they do not manifest themselves in any way, but are seen only on the cardiogram.
+Usually these conditions do not pose a particular danger to life and health, they can be completely reversible.
+Often they do not manifest themselves in any way, but are only noticed on a cardiogram.
 A patient with nonspecific changes in the myocardium most often does not present any complaints.

 They arise for a reason